Booster1212/github-issue-bot/README.md

 ## Installation

+- Create a Discord Bot, so you have an DISCORD_BOT_TOKEN
 - Clone this repository, drop it anywhere in a own folder or whatever
 - Create an .env file (NO EXTENSION!) and add your CREDENTIALS there!
 Do not push the .env file to GITHUB!
 - run: npm install
 - run: npm run build

-* npm run start is also a thing and will remove the whole prod folder on compilation
+- optional: npm run start is also a thing and will remove the whole prod folder on compilation

 ## Default Config